ResetXPDR/MSFS_AutoFPS/README.md

       - Allows TLOD Extra below Alt TLOD Top under favourable performance conditions.
       - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Max.
       - Multiplier tooltip shows TLOD Min including Extra total.
       - Requires ≥15% FPS headroom above target FPS.
-If using an FPS cap, set target FPS at least 15% below the cap (preferably more).
+If using an NTE FPS cap, set target FPS at least 15% below the cap (preferably more).
       - Seek process starts automatically at flight commencement and again when landed and stopped.
       - Seek can be manually restarted with Reset if flight conditions change.
       - On the ground, Base Extra increases progressively (larger steps initially) until a higher TLOD Base Min with <15% FPS headroom is reached, up to the maximum allowable.